zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 The `AuditActionType` is a property of the `AuditEntry` class.

-It represent the SQL action that has been performed for the entry.
+It represent the SQL action that has been performed in the database for every entities.

 ```csharp
 namespace Z.BulkOperations